openxc/openxc-message-format/README.md

         }
     }

-### Single Valued
+### Simple Vehicle Message

-There may not be a 1:1 relationship between input and output signals - i.e. raw engine timing CAN signals may be summarized in an "engine performance" metric on the abstract side of the interface.
+There may not be a 1:1 relationship between input and output signals - i.e. engine timing CAN signals may be summarized in an "engine performance" metric on the abstract side of the interface.